mtazzari/galario/README.md

     make docs

 creates output in `docs/html` under the build directory.
 Add content to `docs/index.rst` or the files linked to therein.
+The `docs` are not build by default, only upon request.